Raleigh Twenty: Marketing

-Raleigh owned a number of former competitors and the "Twenty" was sold under many of these names, including Triumph, Sun, Hercules and BSA.
+Raleigh owned a number of former competitors and the "Twenty" was sold under many of these names, including Triumph, Sun, Hercules, New Hudson, and BSA.
 The "Twenty" was also manufactured in New Zealand due to local trade laws requiring 40% local content.
 The New Zealand-manufactured version is most readily identified by the lack of the extra bracing struts at the bottom bracket found on the UK and Canadian-built versions.
 An early-1980s advertisement offers a two-speed automatic (kick-back) hub, not found on other versions of the Raleigh "Twenty".

 The style was later revived in an updated form as part of a short-lived collaboration with the fashion label Red or Dead.

 In popular culture

 The Raleigh Twenty is the bicycle ridden by the main protagonist, Poppy, during the title sequence of the 2008 film Happy-Go-Lucky.
 It also appears in several scenes in the 2008 film Son of Rambow.

-The bicycle is mentioned in the chorus of the British Sea Power song "No Lucifer", and is the inspiration for the 2019 song Raleigh Twenty by New Zealand band Fat Freddy's Drop.
+The bicycle is mentioned in the chorus of the Sea Power song "No Lucifer", and is the inspiration for the 2019 song Raleigh Twenty by New Zealand band Fat Freddy's Drop.